Yukidaruma-dev/OgarV/README.md

 ## Configuring

-- After your first run, OgarII will drop two files in `cli/` / working directory: `log-settings.json` and `settings.json`.
+- After your first run, OgarV will drop two files in `cli/` / working directory: `log-settings.json` and `settings.json`.

-- To change how OgarII runs, modify `cli/settings.json`.
+- To change how OgarV runs, modify `cli/settings.json`.

 - To change what gets logged, modify `cli/log-settings.json`.